Louisiana high school boasts 4 best-album Grammy nominees

 NEW ORLEANS (AP) — A New Orleans high school is celebrating Grammy nominations for four of its graduates.

-St. Augustine High School alumni PJ Morton, Timothy Thedford, Jonathan Batiste and Luke James are each up for best album at the awards show Sunday, The Times-Picayune/New Orleans Advocate reports.
+St. Augustine High School alumni PJ Morton, Timothy Thedford, Jonathan Batiste and Luke James are each up for best album in different categories at the awards show Sunday, The Times-Picayune/New Orleans Advocate reports.

 The school congratulated the four nominees on a billboard along the Pontchartrain Expressway in New Orleans.